timbitz/Whippet.jl/README.md

 ```

 ### 3) Build an index.
 You need your genome sequence in fasta, and a gene annotation file in GTF or Refflat format.
-Default examples are supplied for hg19.
+Default files are supplied for hg19 GENCODEv25 TSL1-level annoations.

 ```bash
 $ julia bin/whippet-index.jl --fasta hg19.fa.gz --gtf anno/gencode_hg19.v25.tsl1.gtf.gz